 You can take a bath in your own marble bathroom or relax in the hotel’s hot tub after a workout at the gym.
 This 4-star hotel is great value for money, and you’ll feel like a princess walking into the Palacio surroundings on a traveller’s budget.
 Prices start from £24 / $30 per night for a superior double room * Check prices and availability: Asia Hotel Bangkok

 While this isn’t an exhaustive list of things to see and do in Bangkok, it will give you a head start for your trip to the Thai capital.
 There’s something for all types of solos here, from popular Bangkok tourist spots to fun activities to do in the city.
-Solo travel in Bangkok can be a bit isolating so when you're all citied out, head north to Chiang Mai or south to the stunning Thailands for a well-earned break.
+Solo travel in Bangkok can be a bit isolating so when you're all citied out, head north to Chiang Mai or south to the stunning Thailand beaches to meet other travellers.